 Participants are invited to submit their abstracts for podium/oral presentations only.

-Physical Activity and Sport: Current Discourses and Practices from a Human and Social Science Perspective
+Enhancing research on Physical Activity and Sport in Human and Social Science Perspective

 International Summer School for Young Researchers – Course for PhD Students